uminho-miei-engseg-19-20/EngSeg/README.eng.md

 ## Announcements

+**24/May/2020**

+- The presentation of the 14th class was made available (go to [videos_aulas](videos_aulas)).
+- The worksheet for the 14th class was made available.
+- The slides were made available for the 14th class.

 **22/May/2020**

-Since there will be no test or exam in this UC, the delivery of project 3 been postponed to the 6th of July.
+Since there will be no test or exam in this UC, the delivery of project 3 has been postponed to the 6th of July.

 **16/May/2020**